 48 Hay Street, Little Orchard

-This house was built in 1968/69 and its modern style was met with mixed views in the village.
+This house was built in 1968/69 in a modern style, which was met with mixed views in the village.
 Neighbour John Brockett never took to it!

 Winfred May Philipps and Martin Philipps had bought The Stores and this adjoining plot from Frank & Minnie Wiles in 1961 and presumably decided to release some capital by selling off the building plot in 1966.